dmh247365/javascript-detailed/Callbacks/readme.md

 Can be extremely confusing when you first start off, as they can be used for synchronous and asynchronous operations.

-When used synchronously, the callback is ultimately part of the JS single thread of execution, in fact we don't step out of it.
+When used synchronously, the callback is ultimately part of the JS single thread of execution `(TOE)`, in fact we don't step out of it.

 When used asynchronously, we in effect step out of the JS thread of execution, this is done by means of invoking a node API, which outside of the JS single thread goes and does its thing, then via the event loop is brought back to the JS single thread of execution.